skip to main content

 Make sure you’re not out of data

 Depending on your mobile plan, your hotspot may slow down after you’ve used a certain amount of data, even if your plan advertises unlimited data.
-Sometimes you can get around this by changing your mobile plan, but often, these speed-throttling policies are baked into every plan from a carrier.
+Sometimes you can get around this by changing your mobile plan, but often, these speed-throttling policies are baked into every plan.

 FAQ